NGPVAN/job-descriptions/software engineer.md

 How to Apply
 ------------

-Send a resume, cover letter, and a link to your GitHub/BitBucket profile if you have one, along with salary requirements, to jobs@ngpvan.com.
+Send a resume, cover letter, and a link to your GitHub profile if you have one, along with salary requirements, to jobs@ngpvan.com.
 (All emails to that address are reviewed by engineering staff here - we just don't want to get our personal emails spammed.)

 _NGP VAN believes a diverse, inclusive staff makes us a stronger company and better partner for our clients.
 Two of our founders are a gay couple.
 We’re committed to hiring people of all races, ethnicities, ages, sex, genders, sexual orientation or gender identities, marital status, religions, and disabilities.
 Women, people of color, LGBTQ individuals, and members of other minority or marginalized groups are encouraged to apply._